“May the Eternal bless you and keep you.” (Numbers 6:24)

 “We stand before You and our community to reaffirm our commitment to Judaism.”
 (Siddur Lev Chadash)

 Our Kabbalat Torah celebration marks the graduation from the Ruach religion school at age 15/16.
 We believe the Bar or Batmitzvah ceremony is a preparation for Kabbalat Torah, which takes place two years later and is considered to be a more significant event in the lifetime of a young Liberal Jew.
 Kabbalat Torah literally means the Receiving of Torah.
 It is conducted once a year, normally during Shabbat Chol Hamoed Sukkot – the Sabbath between the first and last day of the festival of Sukkot.

 The responsibility for the service lies on the shoulders of the Kabbalat Torah class, in conjunction with the Rabbi.
 They design it, choose a theme and divide the task between them.
 A special booklet is produced for the occasion and family and friends, and the rest of the community, join a lovely spiritual and creative service, led by our young and dynamic Kabbalat Torah class.

 “Your God shall be my God, Your people my people.”
 (Ruth 1:16)

 There are many reasons why a person might decide to take the path of becoming Jewish.
 For each person the course of conversion is a unique experience and the length of conversion is dictated by that experience.
 Our Rabbi provides gentle guidance to individuals and families who wish to take the exciting and challenging spiritual path into Judaism.

-For more details please contact Rabbi Yuval (email@example.com)
+For more details please contact our Rabbi (email@example.com)

 “The voice of joy and gladness, the voice of bridegroom and bride”.
 (Jeremiah 33:11)